-CAUTION: DO NOT OVER-TENSION THE BATTENS - POOR ROTATION, EXCESSIVE FOIL DEPTH AND DAMAGE TO THE SAIL CAN RESULT.
+CAUTION: DO NOT OVER-TENSION THE BATTENS - POOR ROTATION.
+EXCESSIVE FOIL DEPTH AND DAMAGE TO THE SAIL CAN RESULT.

 Replace the hex-key tool back in its pocket above the tack handle.
-You will need to re-tighten the batten tension after your first few uses as the sail stretches and sets into its final shape.
+The batten tension will need to be re-tightened after the initial one or two uses as the sail stretches and sets into its final shape.
 Once the batten tension is set, it's not necessary to release batten tension after each session.